dilarabikmaz/wellness_journal/README.md

 ## How to run:
 * Download the journal.zip file and upload its contents to CodeHS
 * In the terminal window, run “pip install pytz” to download pytz, which is used to get timezone
+* In the terminal window, run "pip install -r requirements.txt" to download the requirements for the project
 * In the terminal window, type "cd journal" to enter the project folder
 * Type "flask run" in the terminal window and click on the link that appears.
 You should be directed to the website log in page.